AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/synapse-analytics.md

 | `connectionString` | The connection string used to connect to Synapse.
 The Synapse connection string pattern is `Server=tcp:<servername>.database.windows.net,1433;Database=<databasename>;User ID=<username>@<servername>;Password=<password>;Trusted_Connection=False;Encrypt=True;Connection Timeout=30`. |
 | `connectionSpec.id` | The unique identifier needed to create a connection.
 The connection specification ID for Synapse is: `a49bcc7d-8038-43af-b1e4-5a7a089a7d79` |

-For more information about getting started refer to [this Synapse document](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure?toc=%2Fazure%2Fsynapse-analytics%2Fsql-data-warehouse%2Ftoc.json&bc=%2Fazure%2Fsynapse-analytics%2Fsql-data-warehouse%2Fbreadcrumb%2Ftoc.json&tabs=azure-powershell).
+For more information about obtaining a connection string, refer to [this Synapse document](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-aad-authentication-configure?toc=%2Fazure%2Fsynapse-analytics%2Fsql-data-warehouse%2Ftoc.json&bc=%2Fazure%2Fsynapse-analytics%2Fsql-data-warehouse%2Fbreadcrumb%2Ftoc.json&tabs=azure-powershell).

 ### Reading sample API calls